AdUhTkJm/nummoon/README.md

 This is a high-speed numerical library, in its very early stage.

 To enable the SIMD operations, it is required that you are compiling with native backend.
+Currently, it makes following assumptions:

-Currently, it only supports System-V ABI, which is the ABI used on most Unix distributions.
-It also assumes x86, and assumes that you have AVX-2 enabled.
+- You're using System-V ABI, which is the ABI used on most Unix distributions;
+- You're using x86 with AVX-2 enabled.

 When native backend is not enabled, the library falls back to a Moonbit implementation.
 However, this will experience much slow down.
 See [benchmark](#benchmark) as an example.